jasonjson/jasonjson.github.io/_posts/2015-11-04-course-schedule.markdown

 ---
 layout: post
-title: Course Schedule
+title: 207 - Course Schedule
 date: 2015-11-04 12:41:18.000000000 -05:00
 tags:
 - Leetcode
 categories:
 - Graph
-- Sorting
 author: Jason
 ---
-<p><strong><em>There are a total of n courses you have to take, labeled from 0 to n - 1.
+**There are a total of n courses you have to take, labeled from 0 to n - 1.
 Some courses may have prerequisites, for example to take course 0 you have to first take course 1, which is expressed as a pair: [0,1].
-Given the total number of courses and a list of prerequisite pairs, is it possible for you to finish all courses?</em></strong></p>
+Given the total number of courses and a list of prerequisite pairs, is it possible for you to finish all courses?**

 ``` java
 public class Solution {